Playgrounds taped off, streets deserted as Spain's coronavirus death toll doubles

 The government’s official coronavirus death toll rose by 152 overnight to 288.
 The number infected rose by 2,000 new cases to 7,753.

-Among the high-profile figures to test positive were the prime minister’s wife, two cabinet ministers and five players on top-flight soccer club Valencia.
+Among the high-profile figures to test positive were the prime minister’s wife, two cabinet ministers and five players of top-flight soccer club Valencia.

 The sudden Spanish lockdown, along with similarly abrupt moves to curtail public life in France, have astonished Western Europe this weekend, as countries follow Italy in imposing restrictions unseen in peacetime.

-Public places from city streets to beaches across Spain were deserted, with a strengthened presence of police, many wearing latex gloves and facemasks, ensuring people complied with the emergency measures.
+Public places from city streets to beaches across Spain were deserted, with a strengthened presence of police, many wearing latex gloves and facemasks, and some using drones to ensure people complied with the emergency measures.

+People formed orderly queues outside supermarkets in Madrid on Sunday, keeping at a distance from each other.
+A security guard with a face mask let shoppers in two by two.

 All that could be heard on the empty streets of Madrid was the sound of families behind shuttered windows.
 People played video games, watched TV and sat out on balconies.